bjarne-hansen/py-nrf24/README.md

 All test have been run on a Raspberry Pi 4 and a Raspberry Pi Zero Wireless equipped with 2 x NRF24L01+ modules each.

+The `int-sender.py` and `int-receiver.py` examples requires extra wiring connenting the IRQ PIN of the NRF24L01+ module to a GPIO on the Raspberry.
+This wiring is shown in **"Raspberry Pi with Single NRF24L01+ Module (IRQ)"**.

+The `multi-sender.py` and `multi-receiver.py` examples requires two NRF24L01+ modules.
+The wiring for that setup can be seen in **"Raspberry Pi with Dual NRF24L01+ Modules"** below.

-All examples run with a wiring like the one shown in the Fritzing diagram "Raspberry Pi with Single NRF24L01+ Module" below, except the `multi-sender.py` and `multi-receiver.py` examples which requires two NRF24L01+ modules connected to the Raspberry Pi as shown in "Raspberry Pi with Dual NRF24L01+ Modules" below.
+The rest of the Raspberry Pi examples runs with the IRQ wiring as described above, or a simpler wiring like the one shown in **"Raspberry Pi with Single NRF24L01+ Module"** below.

 | Command Line | Comments |
 | ------------ | -------- |